 Kinipopo Shopping Village and Wailua Shopping Plaza are the main spots where tourists and locals alike go shopping and local dining.

-Water adventures also await you in the Village, as it offers a water sports shop, where you can either rent or purchase your favorite water equipment and head to riding the waves.
+Water adventures also await you in the Village, as it offers a water sports shop, where you can either rent or purchase your favorite water equipment and head to riding the waves at the nearby beach.

 Book a stay at the Aston Aloha Beach Hotel, where Hawaiian-style rooms and service will make you appreciate the true spirit of the city’s hospitality.